 There is more to the website design process than just coding.

-I take a look at the steps we take to create a website that is attractive, engaging and effective for your business.
+Take a look at the steps involved in creating a website that is attractive, engaging and effective for your business.

 Stage one: Research

 The first step is to get to know your business, your goals, your users / customers and their expectations and behaviour, and how that translates into a successful website.
 This stage will establish what the goal of the website is and how best to lead customers to that goal, who your competitors and what they are doing well (or not) and what impression and experience you want to give your customers.
 All this is then used to decide design, layout and functionality will be best suited for your new website.

 Once the initial research and planning has been completed, we can move on to the design stage of the process.
 Initially we sketch out basic layouts for the major sections of your website, planing the user flow and what elements need to go where for the best impact.
 We translate those initial paper sketches into wire frames, which are basic layouts of the sections of a web page, without any of the design elements.
 This enables me to get the structure and flow in place as a basis for the design to build on.
 It also gives us a good idea of how your design will work over different devices and pages to avoid problems later on.

 If you are having any other design work completed as part of the project (e.g. logo design), this will be completed at this stage so that that design can before used as part of the website design process.

 Next we take the wire frames into Photoshop and design high fidelity mock-ups of the home page, showing what the website will look like on desktop and tablet / smart-phone screen sizes.
 We don’t usually design mock-ups of every single page that will be on a website as this is not only unnecessarily time consuming, but is a little to prescriptive at this stage.
 We find that the best designs come as you are working on them, so we do most of our designing ‘in the browser’ as we build, using the initial mock-up as the starting point and developing from there.
 This allows the design to adapt to the needs of the site, rather than the other way around.